devgeniem/dustpress/README.md

 ### Partial and end-result caching

-DustPress also uses WordPress trasient cache for its partials and even the end-result HTML caching.
+DustPress also uses WordPress object cache for its partials and even the end-result HTML caching.
 Unlike method caching, these features are enabled by default and you have to disable them if you don't want to use them.

 #### Partial caching